 The core mission of the Norfolk County Sheriff’s Office is to operate the county correctional center and to transport offenders to and from court.
-But Sheriff Bellotti understands that 21st century corrections requires a multi-pronged approach, and he has instituted programs to make sure offenders become more accountable to society and themselves.
+The Sheriff understands that 21st century corrections requires a multi-pronged approach, and has instituted programs to make sure offenders become more accountable to society and themselves.

 The Norfolk County Correctional Center, which opened in Dedham in 1992, is a modern correctional facility operated under the principles of direct supervision.
 Under direct supervision, offenders are classified according to the type of crime they committed and their criminal background.
 They are housed with similarly classified offenders in units within the jail.